 Miska Draskoczy fell in love with cameras as a teenager and has been behind them ever since.
 His photography has been widely exhibited in the US and abroad and is the recipient of numerous awards.
-His urban wilderness series, Gowanus Wild, has been exhibited as a solo show at The Brooklyn Public Library, Davis Orton Gallery, the Vermont Center for Photography and Ground Floor Gallery in Brooklyn, NY as well as in group shows such as THE FENCE at PHOTOVILLE 2013.
-His work has been featured in the press by The New York Times, The New Yorker, The Atlantic, Time Out, Brooklyn Magazine, PDN, The Photo Review, Featureshoot, Hyperallergic and many others as well as collected by institutions such as the Brooklyn Public Library, Tufts University, and the Fitchburg Art Museum.
+His urban wilderness series, Gowanus Wild, was recently published as a photobook in conjunction with the Gowanus Canal Conservancy and has been exhibited as a solo show at The Brooklyn Public Library, Davis Orton Gallery, the Vermont Center for Photography and Ground Floor Gallery in Brooklyn, NY as well as in group shows such as THE FENCE at PHOTOVILLE.
+His work has been featured in the press by The New York Times, The New Yorker, The Atlantic, Time Out, Hyperallergic, Brooklyn Magazine, PDN, Featureshoot, and many others as well as collected by institutions such as the Brooklyn Public Library, Tufts University, and the Fitchburg Art Museum.

 Miska's career has also included diverse projects such as co-founding a conceptual arts organization, directing surreal sci-fi shorts, writing and developing a Slamdance shortlisted horror feature, and creating a documentary web series about objects in people's homes.
 In addition to his personal projects Miska works as a director, editor, and animator through his production company snow23, and is an avid rock and ice climber.